Consolidating your years of experience into a formal, recognised qualification should be your next career move. Why, because it’s a smart one.

 Diploma, Advance Diploma and Associate Degree.
 These qualifications are the equivalent of one year of study at bachelor degree level.
 They are still considered vocational skills and knowledge that prepare candidates for higher education.
 These qualifications can be recognised nationally and are usually issued by an RTO and TAFE.

-Bachelor Degree and Honours.
+Bachelors Degree and Honours.
 These qualifications are standard university qualifications and most often recognised worldwide (bar medical and health sciences).
 They are a theoretically based qualification that can have a research component in the form of Honours.
 Usually undertaken at a university and sometimes through TAFE.

 Graduate Certificates and Graduate Diplomas.
 These qualifications are above the standard university qualification.
 Usually, graduate qualifications are undertaken once completing a bachelor degree.
 They are composed of either research work or coursework and mainly theoretical based.